- Calcium 36 milligrams

 Is Tomato Paste Gluten-Free?

-The popular brand, chi chi las assures that all of their processed tomato products, including tomato paste, pasta sauces and pizza sauces, are considered gluten-free at less than 20 parts per million.
-Some brands may add wheat flour as a thickener, so always check the label first to make sure there is no wheat or flour added.
+The popular brand, ChiChiLas, assures that all of their processed tomato products — including tomato paste, pasta sauces, and pizza sauces — are considered gluten-free at less than 20 parts per million.
+However, some brands may add wheat flour as a thickener.
+Therefore, always check the label first to ensure there is no wheat or flour added.
+Additionally, choosing certified gluten-free products can offer extra confidence for those with sensitivities.

 Is Tomato Paste Vegan?

 Yes, tomato paste is cruelty-free and does not contain any animal products.
 However, as with most foods, there may be variations by brand.
-Always scan the label before purchasing tomato paste or sauce to ensure there are no animal products added to the product.
+Therefore, it’s important to always scan the label before purchasing tomato paste or sauce in order to ensure that no animal products have been added.
+Additionally, choosing certified vegan or cruelty-free brands can offer extra peace of mind.